Cogent-Labs-Inc/fastapi-constance/README.md

 # FastAPI Constance

 **FastAPI Constance** is a dynamic configuration management system for FastAPI, inspired by Django Constance.
 It allows developers to define application settings in code, store them in the database, and access them easily via a global wrapper.

+> ⚠️ **Note:** FastAPI Constance only supports **SQLAlchemy** with **asynchronous sessions** (`AsyncSession`).

+The system ensures type safety, supports caching, and provides admin panel integration for managing configurations.
+**FastAPI Constance** is a dynamic configuration management system for FastAPI, inspired by Django Constance.
+It allows developers to define application settings in code, store them in the database, and access them easily via a global wrapper.
 The system ensures type safety, supports caching, and provides admin panel integration for managing configurations.

 ---